Video contest terms and conditions

-The Jury will select the 6 best short documentary films from the TOP20 selection.
+The Jury will select the 4 best short documentary films from the TOP20 selection.
 If two ShortDocs won the same award or prize aexequo, the money amount will be divided equally in two.

-To get their Prize, the invited DocMakers are asked to shoot a part of their trip to Paris MCSD film festival.
+To get their Prize, the invited DocMakers are asked to shoot a part of their trip to Paris MC-SD film festival.
 The film will be broadcasted on our social network (we don’t request a full film).
-The film must be more than 1 min long and no longer than 4 min long and must be sent before the end of the year 2017.
+The film must be more than 1 min long and no longer than 4 min long and must be sent before the end of the year 2018.

 IX- GENERAL CONDITIONS

-Video contest Terms and Conditions of March 31st 2017
+Video contest Terms and Conditions of Wednesday 28th of March 2018

 MC-SD Administration has a right to modify the mentioned information anytime.
 In case of changes, the new information will be posted on our website.
 It is the responsibility of the participants to stay informed about possible changes (would be highlighted in blue).
 MC-SD Team will inform you of any change by mail.

 Any information collected by registering to enter the contest shall be used by MC-SD only in a manner consistent with these Official Contest Rules.

 By accepting the prize, the winner acknowledges that MC-SD neither made, nor are in any manner responsible or liable for any warranty, representation or guarantee, express or implied in fact or in law relative to the prize or to any portion thereof.